Around here, that’s what PMS stands for.

 - Put away the clean dishes.

-- Went down to the basement to find the bin of Sophia-sized clothing.
+- Went down to the basement to find the bin of clothing my youngest will fit into.

 - Realized the basement storage area is a mess.

 - Organized and swept out the basement storage area.

 - Also found a better place for our food storage.

 - Lugged it upstairs.

 - Pulled out everything my daughter can use, put the rest in the Goodwill pile or left it in the bin (wrong season).